bobbybudnick/SFS-Infrastructure/README.md

 2 Lattepanda original died during production of this device
 Important to boost incoming 5v to around 5.25v for stability with heavy USB load

-7. Windows tablet switch administration device 1 - installed
+7. FreeBSD tablet switch admnistration device - installed
+Available for real time switch administration with monitoring/stats/QOS/VLAN
+Udoo x86 Ultra SBC with 8GB RAM and internal gigabit ethernet
 Attached to different subnet that is the same as switch
-Available for real time switch administration with monitoring/stats/QOS/VLAN
+Has 7" touch screen but is currently limited to landscape orientation
+Windows tablet switch administration device 1 - retired

 8. Devuan media laptop - installed
 Attached to Fire Stick with HDMI capture and VLAN